Lespleiades/ST32X-32-bits-fantasy-console/README.md

 ---

-### About 32 bit RISC architecture
+## About 32 bit RISC architecture

 The RISC architecture is not heresy in the world of retro consoles. the playstation 1 for example used the 32-bit RISC (MIPS) architecture.
 Although at the time of 2D consoles processors like the Motorola 68000 (for example) based on a CISC architecture were more widely used for reasons of memory cost and developers' assembly skills.
 Which is no longer really a problem when we have a development kit.
-The ST32X unconsciously decides to use the RISC architecture, not because it's easy, but because it's powerful.
+The ST32X  decides to use the RISC architecture, not because it's easy, but because it's powerful.

----

 ### Key Architectural Advantages